 Avenue offers down payment assistance (DPA) on homes at Avenue Place for buyers who are at or below 120% Area Median Income (see AMI chart below).

 About the Program

 The vision for Avenue Place is to create a mixed-income community of opportunity.
-To that end, Avenue provides Down Payment Assistance, in the form of subordinated loans, to make the homes at Avenue Place affordable to income-eligible families earning 120% or less of the Area Median Income.
-For Phase 8, buyers who income qualify at <120% AMI are eligible to receive a $26,000 forgivable loan over 10 years (10% per year).
-Avenue also has an additional $20,000 deferred loan for the first six eligible buyers which would be due on sale or in 30 years (with a portion of the appreciation also to be paid to Avenue).
+To that end, Avenue provides Down Payment Assistance, in the form of subordinate loans, to make the homes at Avenue Place affordable to income-eligible families earning 120% or less of the Area Median Income.
+Buyers who income qualify at <120% AMI are eligible to receive a $26,000 forgivable loan over 10 years (10% per year).

 Download the Avenue Down Payment Assistance Flyer to learn more about the way the down payment program works.